jacoffee/jacoffee.github.io/_posts/2015-03-11-mongodb-array-update.md

 	"nModified" : 0,
 	"writeError" : {
 		"code" : 16836,
-		"errmsg" : "The positional operator did not find the match needed from the query.
-Unexpanded update: d_student.$" }
+		"errmsg" : "The positional operator did not find the match needed from the query. " + "Unexpanded update: d_student.$"
+	}
 })
 ```